What are the types of home heating? A guide to heating systems - Mexen Ireland

 • Easy installation, no need to build a chimney.

-• Possibility of precise temperature control in each room.
+• Possibility of precise temperature regulation in each room.

 Disadvantages of electric heating:

-• High operating costs, especially in the heating season.
+• High operational costs, especially during the heating season.

-Using energy from the environment for heating a home is now possible thanks to modern solutions like heat pumps.
-This system extracts heat from natural sources such as air, ground, or water, translating into high energy efficiency and significant ecological benefits.
-Thanks to low CO2 emissions and the ability to integrate with renewable energy sources, these modern pumps are gaining recognition among individuals seeking eco-friendly solutions.
-This system is particularly attractive where access to other heat sources is limited, and homeowners prioritize long-term savings.
+Using environmental energy for home heating is now possible thanks to modern solutions such as heat pumps.
+This system draws heat from natural sources such as air, ground, or water, resulting in high energy efficiency and significant ecological benefits.
+Thanks to low CO2 emissions and the possibility of integration with renewable energy sources, these modern pumps are gaining recognition among those seeking environmentally friendly solutions.
+This system is particularly attractive where access to other heat sources is limited, and homeowners focus on long-term savings.

 Heating a single-family home with a heat pump – advantages: